 By acute diarrhoea, we mean symptoms that have been going on for a relatively short time – like a few hours or days.

-Chronic diarrhoea, on the other hand, has been going on for weeks or months, and the causes and treatment can be slightly different.
+On the other hand, chronic diarrhoea has been going on for weeks or months, and the causes and treatment can be slightly different.

 Acute Diarrhoea has many causes:

 Diarrhoea happens due to either having lots of fluid entering the intestine, from reduced absorption of fluid from the intestine or rapid passage of stool through the intestine.

 This process happens with jerky movements of the bowel muscles (spasms), and allows gas to collect inside the bowel – causing pain.

 When you experience diarrhoea, your body loses Fluids, Salts, and Calories from food and liquids that you would typically digest and absorb.

 Losing fluids and salts have a more severe complication: dehydration – a state where you have insufficient fluids in your body for its needs.